Sunday, 15 March 2020

 I showed Him another reference from Śiva purāṇa which glorifies the same vibhūti.
 But again, they have a typical answer to that.
 Any scripture which does not agree to their belief is termed 'tāmasic' - hence inauthentic.
 Any philosophy that does not tally with their belief system is classified as 'māyāvadi philosophy'.

-Firstly, these nutcases need to realise that vibhūtior bhasma is not about just smearing random street dust on your body.
-The Kāmika āgama gives detailed instruction on preparing bhasma which involves using ash from the remains of a Śiva agni.
+Firstly, these nutcases need to realise that vibhūti or bhasma is not about just smearing random street dust on your body.
+The Kāmika āgama gives a very detailed instruction on bhasma preparation.
+It which involves usage of ash from the remains of a Śiva agni.
 So the ash described in Agni purāna is not in reference to the sacred bhasma Śaivites use. Śaivites use consecrated bhasma, just like how Iskconites worship consecrated deities and not stones.

 (6) Iskconites who Traumatise temple visitors